Complex CNN CSI Enhancer for Integrated Sensing and Communications: System Model

-Since the channel expression is usually more sparse in the transformed domain, i.e., the angle-delay domain, the FFT-based ISAC transform is very useful for the feature extraction in the design of ISAC complex CNN CSI enhancer.
+Since the channel expression is usually more sparse in the transformed domain, i.e., the angle-delay domain, the FFT-based ISAC transform is useful for feature extraction in the ISAC complex CNN CSI enhancer.